Linux productivity tools and practices for researchers

 The public key is now located in ~/.ssh/id_rsa.pub.
 The private key (identification) is located in ~/.ssh/id_rsa.
 The private key is equivalent to your password so you should never share it.
 However, you can share your public key and we will do that next.

-Use the ssh-copy-id command to copy the public key to the desired cluster (enter your password for the HPC cluster when prompted):
+Use the ssh-copy-id command to copy the public key to the login node of the desired cluster (enter your password for the Research Computing cluster when prompted):

 $ ssh-copy-id <YourNetID>@<cluster-name>.princeton.edu